-Any tire deviation shall be submitted to the Contest Board, with sufficient supporting data to justify a deviation, in writing at least 45 days prior to the meet.
+Any tire deviation or the use of any non-pneumatic wheel/tire combination shall be submitted to the Contest Board, with sufficient supporting data to justify a deviation, in writing 45 days prior to an event.
+Any wheel/tire combination that has a square edge at the tread/sidewall is strictly forbidden.